ossuarium/chef-core/README.md

 ### core::mysql_server

-This will configure a MySQL server and optionally setup phpMyAdmin running on Nginx using FastCGI and PHP-FPM.
+This will configure a MySQL server and optionally setup phpMyAdmin running on Apache using FastCGI and PHP-FPM.

 ### core::lamp_app_server